What is Responsible Tourism?

 What Can We Do to Do Less Damage?

-How does one visit a foreign location while minimizing one’s own contribution to the litany of issues mentioned above?
+How does we visit a foreign location while minimizing our own contribution to the litany of issues mentioned above?
 How can we visit a country while attempting to directly contribute to the betterment of our host?
 And most importantly, why should we care?